signalfx/integrations/metricproxy/README.md

 ### DESCRIPTION

-Use the SignalFx Metric Proxy to aggregate metrics and send them to SignalFx.
+Use the SignalFx metric proxy to aggregate metrics and send them to SignalFx.
 It is a multilingual datapoint demultiplexer that can accept time series data from the carbon (Graphite), collectd or SignalFx protocols and emit those datapoints to a series of servers using the carbon, collectd or SignalFx protocols.

 ### REQUIREMENTS AND DEPENDENCIES